 The No Kill Advocacy Center tells about a Michigan shelter that has a live release rate of 98%, but has a policy that requires anyone turning in a feral cat to fill out a "euthanize card," even if the cat is healthy.

 An adoptable pup plays at Austin Animal Center.
 (Photo: dixie wells [CC BY-ND 2.0]/Flickr)

 Many shelters and communities are honestly raising no-kill rates by treating medical conditions and working with behavior issues.
 In Austin, the country's largest no-kill community, that dedication is paying off in saved lives and financial success.

 An October 2017 study by the University of Denver found that from 2010 to 2016, Austin's no-kill policy has had a $157 million impact on the community.

 The study found, “The majority of the positive economic impacts result from increased employment within animal services as well as the increased use of pet care and pet retail services.
 An additional benefit appears to be the positive contribution of Austin’s progressive animal welfare policies to its brand equity.
 This impact is important as municipalities compete with each other to attract employee demographics that in turn draw new business and new economic growth to their area.”

-At the Austin Animal Center, the county's largest no-kill municipal shelter, last year the save rate was 96.4 percent.
+At the Austin Animal Center, the county's largest no-kill municipal shelter, in 2017 the save rate was 96.4%.
 Tawny Hammond, who is chief animal services officer for Austin, runs that shelter.
 She told the Washington Post she thinks her shelter can do better.

 “We treat the pets as individuals,” Hammond said.
 “This is about looking at how we approach, as a society, homeless pets vs. owned pets and how decisions are made in animal shelters.”